bgoodwine/HDF5/docs/README.md

 ![](./row_wise.png)

 Contrast this with (1, B) dimensional chunks, seen above.
 Because the chunk dimension aligns with the rows, to access one row, you only have to read in one chunk of data.
 In this way, if you are knowledgeable about the access patterns that your file will need to accommodate, you can select a chunk dimensionality that aligns with it to improve access time.
+In a similar vein, if you are repeatedly accessing segments of data that are much smaller than your chunk sizes, chunking will have more of a detriment to your access time.

 # Tests
 ## Access time & file size with different chunking methods